 a.
 Circle any birds and animals which have been observed on or near the site or are known to be on or near the site: Not applicable.
-This is a non-project proposal.

-birds: hawk, heron, eagle, songbirds, other mammals: deer, bear, elk, beaver, other fish: bass, salmon, trout, herring, shellfish, other b.
+This is a non-project proposal. birds: hawk, heron, eagle, songbirds, other mammals: deer, bear, elk, beaver, other fish: bass, salmon, trout, herring, shellfish, other

+- b.
 List any threatened or endangered species known to be on or near the site.

-c.
+Not applicable.
+This is a non-project proposal. - c.
 Is the site part of a migration route?
 If so, explain.

-d.
-Proposed measures to preserve or enhance wildlife, if any:

-6. ENERGY AND NATURAL RESOURCES
+Not applicable.
+This is a non-project proposal. - d.
+Proposed measures to preserve or enhance wildlife, if any: Not applicable.
+This is a non-project proposal. - 6.
+ENERGY AND NATURAL RESOURCES - a.

-a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc.
+Describe whether it will be used for heating, manufacturing, etc. Not applicable.
+This is a non-project proposal. - b.

-b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.

-c.
+Not applicable.
+This is a non-project proposal. - c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any:

-7. Environmental health
+- 7. Environmental health - a.

-a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
 If so, describe.

-1) Describe special emergency services that might be required.

-2) Proposed measures to reduce or control environmental health hazards, if any:
+Not applicable.
+This is a non-project proposal. - 1) Describe special emergency services that might be required.
+Not applicable.
+This is a non-project proposal. - 2) Proposed measures to reduce or control environmental health hazards, if any:

-b.
-Noise

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- b.
+Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?